-Presentation made to the Interim Health and Human Services Committee
+Presentation on medical aid in dying made to the Interim Health and Human Services Committee

 An expert panel made up of EOLONM volunteers and advisors provided an update to the Interim Legislative Health and Human Services Committee on the implementation of the Elizabeth Whitefield End-of-Life Options Act.